 Remove products that you will no longer need for the season – remove tire chains and other heavy winter items if you no longer need them.

 Add the new items you’ll need for the current season.
 We’ll be adding even more water (we’ll go through it faster in the summer so like to keep more on hand).

 Might as well clean out that trunk and backseat now!
-We recycle things like batteries that may have been effected by seasonal weather changes, bring in the old water to replace new water even though the water is fine, we just recycle our stock, etc.
+We recycle things like batteries that may have been affected by seasonal weather changes, bring in the old water to replace new water even though the water is fine, we just recycle our stock, etc.